wptrainingteam/learn-wp-content/developer-learning-pathway/wordpress-hooks/02-action-hooks.md

 In your code editor, navigate to your currently active theme’s `functions.php` file, and open it.

 If your theme doesn’t have a `functions.php` file, you can create one in the root of your theme directory.
+Just make sure it's named functions.php, and has the opening PHP tag at the top of the file.

 Then, add the following code to your `functions.php` file to hook a callback function into the `after_setup_theme` action hook.